shikharmittal04/epspy/docs/_build/html/_sources/detexp.rst.txt

 The first step to use this package is to initialise the properties of the unresolved sources.
 This is done using the class :class:`furs.furs`.
 If you give no arguments default settings are assumed.

 There are total 11 available optional arguments.
-See the API reference section.
+See the :ref:`api`.
 If you want to chose a different set of parameters, then your python script should have the following initialisation

 .. code:: python